emx0r/PT_PHELPER/README.md

 ### Instructions

-point FILE variable to your PT PAIRS.properties file setup a crontab statement to run the script every 5 minutes or so:
+Point FILE variable to your PT PAIRS.properties file.
+Setup a crontab statement to run the script every 5 minutes or so:

 `*/5     *       *       *       * /var/scripts/pairs_helper.sh BITTREX 15 15`